-Irina Mozyleva has sung with the renowned choir of the Synodal Cathedral of Our Lady of the Sign in New York City for over twenty years, and was a protege of Alexander Ledkovsky, who led the choir from 1975.
+Irina Mozyleva sang with the renowned choir of the Synodal Cathedral of Our Lady of the Sign in New York City for over twenty years, and was a protege of Alexander Ledkovsky, who led the choir from 1975.
 When illness forced his retirement in 2002, Ms. Mozyleva directed the choir for several years, dedicating herself to continuing the traditions of her mentor.
-At SSLM, she tailors her classes to the specific needs of choral singers, incorporating elements of liturgical compositions into the coursework.
+During her decade-long time as SSLM’s chief voice instructor, she tailored her classes to the specific needs of choral singers, incorporating elements of liturgical compositions into the coursework.
+Over the past few years, Ms. Mozyleva has stepped back from teaching (both at SSLM and elsewhere), but remains actively involved in the school as a member of our Board of Advisers, playing a key role in its ongoing evolution.

 Born in Belarus, Ms. Mozyleva studied opera at the Moscow Conservatory in Russia and at the Julliard School of Music in NY.
 She completed her training at the Curtis Institute of Music in Philadelphia and was the recipient of a full scholarship at the Tanglewood Music Festival.